elastic/ems-landing-page/README.md

 ## Continuous Integration and Deployment

-This project is built and deployed at Elastic infrastructure with [buildkite](https://buildkite.com/).
+This project is built and deployed at Elastic infrastructure with [Buildkite](https://buildkite.com/).
 All definitions and scripts are stored at the `.buildkite` folder.

+>:warning: Buildkite pipeline executions are only accessible to Elastic team members.

 * Any new PR will trigger a build that executes `yarn install && yarn build` as defined in `.buildkite/scripts/build.sh`.
 Any new commit on the PR will trigger a build and the result will be updated in a comment in the pull request.